 Transpay has such a network in Africa.
 Let’s take a look at three different countries in Africa to learn more about sending funds in a locally relevant manner.

 Like Nigeria, Senegal is located in West Africa.
 In fact, its capital city of Dakar is the most westerly point on mainland Africa.
 Many Senegalese professionals – including translators, web developers, executive assistants and data analysts – are increasingly doing work via two-sided marketplaces.
-While cash pickup used to be a preferred method of payment, today, Local Bank Transfers, prepaid cards, and mobile wallet options are more popular.
+While cash pickup used to be a preferred method of payment, today, bank deposits, prepaid cards, and mobile wallet options are more popular.
 The majority of Senegalese freelancers who work on freelance or e-commerce marketplaces prefer to receive funds into their bank account.
-Local Bank Transfers are particularly well suited to the Senegal market, as recipients must be paid in the local currency, the West African CFA Franc.
+Bank deposits are particularly well suited to the Senegal market, as recipients must be paid in the local currency, the West African CFA Franc.

-Transpay Local Bank Transfers are sent via direct partnerships with banks and licensed local financial entities.
+Our bank deposits are sent via direct partnerships with banks and licensed local financial entities.
 Our extensive and growing network in Senegal includes key payout partners such as leading banks Ecobank, La Poste, Wari, ATPS (Africa Transaction Processing and Services), Orabank and Citibank.
 We offer high service levels with instant deposit service to a bank account or mobile wallet.
-In a country where entrepreneurship is valued, young professionals are excited about the digital economy and its opportunities, Local Bank Transfers are an important payment option for any U.S. company looking to do business in Senegal.
+In a country where entrepreneurship is valued, young professionals are excited about the digital economy and its opportunities, instant deposits to a bank account or mobile wallet are an important payment option for any U.S. company looking to do business in Senegal.

 Kenya, in Eastern Africa, is home of vast savannahs and incredible wildlife from giraffes to elephants.
 It’s also the home of M-Pesa, the world’s leading mobile money service.
 Some 93% of Kenya’s population has access to M-Pesa, and the service accounts for nearly half of the country’s $75 billion GDP.

 It’s no surprise that more than 80% of gig workers in Kenya say they would rather be paid via M-Pesa than any other payment method.
-And in fact, between 70% and 80% of the funds that Transpay and its parent company, Transfast, send to Kenya goes into mobile wallets.
-Of the remaining 20% to 30%, most of those recipients choose to receive their money instantly into their bank accounts.
 Transpay sends funds into M-Pesa accounts instantly, 24/7, and can send funds to all bank accounts in Kenya.

 Looking to pay recipients in Africa?
 To learn how Transpay helped the United Nations Federal Credit Union solve for M-Pesa in Kenya, check out our case study.